s2b/vite-asset-collector/README.md

 Bundle your TYPO3 frontend assets with **[vite](https://vitejs.dev/)**, a modern and flexible frontend tool.
 This TYPO3 extension provides a future-proof integration for vite using TYPO3's AssetCollector API.
-This means that you can use vite's hot reloading and hot module replacement features (and many others) in your TYPO3 projects.
+It allows you to use vite's hot reloading and hot module replacement features (and many others) in your TYPO3 projects.

 This extension is inspired by